sergiollopis95/web_crawler/README.md

 # web_crawler
 Web crawler using Python, utilizing the `requests` and `BeautifulSoup` libraries for web scraping, SQLite for data storage, filtering functionality and usage data logging.

+# Project Overview

+## Directory Structure

+- `crawler/`: Contains the main scraper, filter, and storage logic.
+- `tests/`: Contains unit tests for the components.
+- `main.py`: Entry point for running the scraper and filtering entries.
+- `requirements.txt`: Lists the Python dependencies.
+- `README.md`: Project documentation.

+## Design Decisions

+- **Python**: Chosen for its simplicity and powerful libraries for web scraping and database operations.
+- **SQLite**: Used for lightweight, file-based storage.
+- **Object-Oriented Design**: For modular and maintainable code.
+- **Logging**: Usage logs stored in the same SQLite database.

-## Project Setup
+# Project Setup

 ### Starters
 - [x] Create Project Structure

 ### Business Logic
-- [ ] Filter all previous entries with more than five words in the title ordered by the number of comments first.
+- [x] Filter all previous entries with more than five words in the title ordered by the number of comments first.
-- [ ] Filter all previous entries with less than or equal to five words in the title ordered by points.
+- [x] Filter all previous entries with less than or equal to five words in the title ordered by points.
 - [x] Store usage data in SQLite, including at least the request timestamp and a field to identify the applied filter type.
-- [ ] Brief documentation explaining the key design decisions I made.
+- [x] Brief documentation explaining the key design decisions I made.
 - [x] Commenting my code throughout.

 ### Bonus Points